All Episodes

 Is the recession over?

-The recession might be easy.
+The recession might be easing.

 When do you project the recession will end?

-Isn't the recession leveling off and doesn't President Obama deserve some credit?
+And doesn't President Obama deserve some credit?

 All right.

-Now we have a situation where the press is now willing to say, the state controlled media, that the recession's over.
+Now, we have a situation where the press is now willing to say, the state-controlled media, that the recession's over.

 The only problem is people are still losing their jobs.

-You cannot have a genuine legitimate economic recovery or end of a recession if there aren't jobs being created.
+You cannot have a genuine, legitimate economic recovery or end of a recession if there aren't jobs being created.

 Stephanopoulos says revenues are on the table as well here.

-Again, uh we're not at the point yet where we're going to make a judgment about what it's going to take, but the I think that what the country needs to do is understand we're gonna have to do what it takes.
+Again, we're not at the point yet where we're going to make a judgment about what it's going to take, but the Metropolitan.

-We're gonna do what's necessary.
+I'm going to do what's necessary.

-Uh and he said in this interview, we have no choice.
+And he said in this interview, we have no choice.

 We have no choice.